marissaaragon/marissaaragon/README.md

 ## Hi there 👋
 My name is Marissa Aragon.
-I am a current computer science student at Western Governors University.
-I am a passionate software developer with a strong interest in machine learning and data science.
+I have received my bachelor's in computer science from Western Governors University.
 I enjoy working on projects that solve real-world problems.
+I will be starting my master's in computer science at the University of Southern California this fall!

 ## Skills
 - **Programming Languages:** Python, Java